De Sitter-invariant approach to cosmology: De Sitter-invariant general relativity

-On the other hand, when the spacetime's local kinematics is governed by the de Sitter group, all solutions to the gravitational field equations are spacetimes that reduce locally to de Sitter.
-In such spacetimes, a diffeomorphism is defined as~\cite{dSgeod}
+In the case of standard general relativity, all solutions to the gravitational field equations are spacetimes that reduce locally to Minkowski.
+Since Minkowski is transitive under translations, a diffeomorphism in these spacetimes is defined as a local translation

-with $\xi^{\mu}_{\alpha}$ the Killing vectors of the de Sitter ``translations'' --- which are the transformations defining de Sitter's transitivity.
-The corresponding change of the metric tensor is